How to Turn a Bookshelf into Rolling Cart

 Drill pilot holes around the perimeter of the wood, and secure with good construction screws.
 I like SPAX brand, they don’t break, they are always good quality and I know whatever I am building will last a long time.

 **word of warning, be sure to drill straight down into the bookshelf.
 You don’t want to create more work for yourself by accidentally going at an angle have a screw coming out the side.
 Not that this happened to me or anything.

 Now it’s time for Paint!
-If you really want your paint to stick, and want the best, then I would highly recommend you use Debis Design Diary DIY Paint.
+If you really want your paint to stick and want the best, then I would highly recommend you use Debis Design Diary DIY Paint.
 You can pick some up for yourself HERE.
-DIY Paint is 100% Natural, will stick to virtually any surface, no priming necessary.
+DIY Paint is 100% Natural and will stick to virtually any surface, no priming necessary.
 Remember, this bookshelf was shiny Melamine!
 I used DIY Paint in Bohemian Blue and Blended it with Mint Chip.

 The middle will be covered up by my upcycled Fence Board framing.
 It’s much easier to paint the back of your bookshelf before you put it back on!

 Paint done!
-You are ready to give your bookshelf turned rolling cart a new top.
-Because I already premeasured and cut my Fence Boards for the top, it was easy to just arrange them until I like the order they were in.
-I secured them with my favorite cordless Ryobi Cordless Nail Gun.
-It’s so handy to easily upcycyle stuff!
+You are ready to give your bookshelf-turned-rolling cart a new top.
+Because I had already premeasured and cut my Fence Boards for the top, it was easy to just arrange them until I like the order they were in.
+I secured them with my favorite cordless Ryobi Cordless Nail Gun, I bought mine HERE on Amazon.
+It’s so handy to easily upcycle stuff!

 Can you believe this Vintage Industrial Rolling Cart started out as a Melamine Dumpster Bookshelf?